 The state of New Jersey doesn’t have Handyman licenses.
 Instead, handymen need to apply for a home improvement contractor license to perform any type of handyman work in New Jersey.

 Simply put, it’s the law.
 When it comes to licensing, every state is a little different.
 New Jersey requires anyone who sells or makes home improvements to register before doing any work.
 If you don’t, you open yourself up to civil or even criminal penalties.
-And those penalties are pretty high.
+And those penalties can be pretty high.